robinmattern/AICodeR_dev06-robin/docs/c35_calendar-app/GPT-4o_OpenAI-node/c35_markdown_u02.40702.1011.md

-﻿### System Prompt
+﻿### Assistant Message

 We are going to create a small web application that allows users to upload an .ics (iCalendar) file and then query its content using OpenAI's GPT-3.5-turbo API.
 This application will use ES6 JavaScript syntax, `import` for module inclusion, and adhere to modern web practices.
 Files will have the `.mjs` extension.

 #### 1. Project Structure